Toloka/docs/en/glossary.md

 Fee {#fee}

 : The requester is charged a fee for using Toloka — a percentage of the cost of tasks.
-It is 30%, but not less than $0.001.

 Field task {#field-task}